ADVERTISEMENTREMOVE AD

 In the first test for the MVA and the Mahayuti in the 2024 general elections, the MVA bagged the trophy, winning 30 seats, while the Mahayuti bagged 17 seats.
 Both alliances scored around 44 percent of the vote share each.

 In short, the number of seats contested in the past may not be a benchmark for seat sharing in this election.
-The Haryana results have also pushed back Congress' plans.
+The Haryana results have also pushed back the Congress' plans.

 ADVERTISEMENTREMOVE AD

-Both the Shiv Sena factions are strong in Mumbai and the Thane-Konkan region, followed by Marathwada, while they are weak in the other three regions ie, Northern and Western Maharashtra, and Vidarbha.
+Both the Shiv Sena factions are strong in Mumbai and the Thane-Konkan region, followed by Marathwada, while they are weak in the other three regions i.e. Northern and Western Maharashtra, and Vidarbha.
 Both NCP factions are the strongest in Western Maharashtra and the weakest in Mumbai.
 They have a moderate presence in the other four regions.

 The Congress is the strongest in Vidarbha, followed by Western Maharashtra, and the weakest in Thane-Konkan.
 Historically, it has done well in Mumbai as well.

 Both the alliances will need to be mindful of rebels spoiling their chances.
-We could see many rebels contesting as independents and thus playing the role of vote cutter in Haryana.
-The “Others” have historically had a 25 percent average vote share or 30 odd seats in Maharashtra in the last five elections.
+We could see many rebels contesting as independents, and thus, playing the role of vote cutter in Haryana.
+The “others” have historically had a 25 percent average vote share or 30-odd seats in Maharashtra in the last five elections.

 Time is running out for both alliances.
 Ticket distribution is required to be done sooner as it would give candidates more time to settle disputes and campaign effectively in an election where the vote transfer between partners will be very crucial.